Blog - DealMachine for Real Estate Investing

 "GVG Capital argues that it has not made any “telephone solicitation” to Pepper because its calls “only offered to buy something”—not sell something.
 (Docket Entry No. 12 at 4).
 GVG Capital argues that the regulation applies only to calls “encouraging the purchase” of property, goods, or services.”

-So we allow real estate investors to make offers on properties to the DNC list via the DealMachine dialer.
+Based on the current case law, we allow real estate investors to make offers on properties to the DNC list via the DealMachine dialer.

 Conclusion